3 Easy Ways to Make a Boring Pot of Rice Taste Amazing

 Making a pot of rice to serve with dinner is nearly automatic.
-But plain rice day after day after day can get...well...a little boring, don't you think?
-Here are 3 tricks I use to give my everyday rice a little extra oomph in the flavor department.
+But plain rice day after day can get, well, a little boring, don’t you think?
+There are three tricks to give rice a little extra oomph in the flavor department.
+Here are tips and tricks to make keep rice flavorful.

 This one’s a no-brainer, assuming that you have some extra stock handy!
 If not, I’ll add a dab of chicken or vegetable bouillon.
 I sometimes find that using 100% chicken broth can make the rice feel gummy or overly-starchy — personally, I usually go for a 50/50 mix of broth and water.
 This adds a layer of flavor and richness without going overboard.